iadvize/documentation/docs/build-apps.md

 `pushApplePayPaymentRequestInConversationThread`

-- Allows CPA to send Apple Pay Payment request in the conversation thread
+- Allows the CPA to send an Apple Pay Payment request to the active conversation thread.
-- Only CPA opened with an Apple channel conversation can send an Apple Pay Payment request.
+- The CPA can only send an Apple Pay Payment request to a conversation from an Apple channel.

 *Signature*